ESG is the new business must-have.

 Leaders need to address the “So What?” for employees so that each of them can answer the question of what your ESG strategy means for them – and what they are responsible for to help make it happen.
 This includes helping to translate exactly what behaviors you expect of employees on a day-to-day basis.
 A good example here is Tencent’s latest “Value for Users, Tech for Good” because it serves to guide how employees should behave responsibly and with integrity.

 2. Go beyond compliance – the ESG-centered culture change

-Take an element of ESG such as Diversity Policies, for example.
-Leaders will want to go beyond diversity as a hiring strategy, to strengthen the way the organization culture embraces diverse experiences and ideas – both in the way you make and sell products and services AND in the way you invite employees to speak up with diverse perspectives and suggestions in areas such as sustainability and social justice.
+Take an important element of ‘S’ such as Diversity, Equity, and Inclusion, into consideration.
+Prioritizing DE&I will benefit work culture and a company’s ability to attract and retain top talent.
+But leaders will want to go beyond diversity as a hiring strategy, to strengthen the way the culture embraces diverse experiences and ideas – both in making and selling products and services AND in inviting employees to speak up with diverse perspectives and suggestions in areas such as sustainability and social justice.

 3. Drive top-down and bottom-up behavior change

 To mitigate change management failure for any transformation, top leaders and people managers should have the tools and training required to help every individual embrace new ways of thinking and working – until they become unconscious habits.